Add distinctive French flavor to soups, roasts, and more with this seasoning blend made popular in the US by Julia Child.

 Well, yes and no. Lavender wasn’t always included in this herb blend.
 It was added to the mixture to please tourists visiting France who loved seeing fields of the flowers.
 You won’t find lavender in classic French cooking so don’t expect to find the flower in blends outside of North America.

 Another reason to consider omitting it is that many people find it soapy, probably because lavender is a frequent ingredient in soaps.
 Regardless, I’m a big fan of the lavender, and it just doesn’t seem like Herbs de Provence to me without it, but it’s totally optional here.
+If you can’t find lavender at your grocery store, you can get it on Amazon here.

 To make the Herbs de Provence seasoning blend, whisk together the marjoram, thyme, tarragon, basil, mint, fennel, and lavender until well combined.
 Transfer the mixture to a glass or ceramic air-tight container and store for up to three months in a cool, dry, dark place.